Madam

+Louise Elisabeth de Meuron was commonly known as Madame de Meuron.

 Madam (/ˈmædəm/), or madame (/ˈmædəm/ or /məˈdɑːm/), is a polite and formal form of address for women in the English language, often contracted to ma'am (pronounced /ˈmæm/ in American English and this way but also /ˈmɑːm/ in British English).
 The term derives from the French madame, from "ma dame" meaning "my lady".
 In French, the abbreviation is "M^{me}" or "Mme" and the plural is mesdames (abbreviated "M^{mes}" or "Mmes").
 These terms ultimately derive from the Latin domina, meaning "mistress".

 Use as a form of address

 Formal protocol

 After addressing her as "Your Majesty" once, it is correct to address the Queen of the United Kingdom as "Ma'am" with the British short pronunciation (rhyming with "jam") for the remainder of a conversation.
 A letter to the Queen may begin with Madam or May it please Your Majesty.
 Other female members of the British royal family are usually addressed in conversation first as Your Royal Highness and subsequently as Ma'am.

 Madam President or Madame President is a formal form of address for female presidents and vice presidents of republics.
 Madam Secretary is a formal form of address for a female member of the United States Cabinet; a female Attorney General of the United States is formally addressed Madam Attorney General.
 Madam Speaker is a correct form of address for a female speaker of the United States House of Representatives (e.g. Nancy Pelosi), British House of Commons (e.g. Betty Boothroyd), Canadian House of Commons, or Canadian Senate.

 In the United States, between the early 19th century and 1980, justices of the Supreme Court were formally called Mr. Justice (surname).
 In 1980, the title was dropped in "to avoid the awkward appellation 'Madam Justice in anticipation of a woman joining the court.
 Plaques on chamber doorways reading "Mr. Justice" were removed after Sandra Day O'Connor joined the court in 1981.
 Female members of state supreme courts were previously sometimes styled as Madam Justice, matching the Mr. Justice formally used.
 Justice Rosemary Barkett of the Florida Supreme Court disliked the title, since she was unmarried, and announced that she would simply be called Justice Barkett, leading all the male justices to drop Mr. from their forms of address.